bearded dragon handbook

 Internal Injuries In Bearded Dragons

-Another potentially severe health concern, internal injuries, can cause bleeding in the stomach or intestines.
+Another potentially severe health concern, internal injuries, can cause bleeding in the stomach or intestines, resulting in blood in bearded dragon poop.

 Ingesting Unsafe Substrate